 Jackson Pollock

-Benton Student in Missouri — WPA Federal Art Project (New York)
+Student of Thomas Hart Benton — WPA Federal Art Project (New York)

 Biography

 Jackson Pollock (1912–1956) was one of the most influential American painters of the 20th century.
-Before his rise as a leading figure of Abstract Expressionism, Pollock received formative training in Missouri, studying under Thomas Hart Benton at the Kansas City Art Institute in 1930.
+Before his rise as a leading figure of Abstract Expressionism, Pollock studied under Thomas Hart Benton at the Art Students League of New York beginning in 1930.

 Benton’s emphasis on rhythm, structure, and dynamic composition left a lasting impact on Pollock, even as he later moved toward abstraction.
-Pollock’s Missouri period represents a crucial early chapter in his artistic development.
+Although Pollock did not train or work in Missouri, his artistic foundations were shaped by a Missouri-born teacher whose influence echoed throughout Pollock’s early development.

 Missouri Connections